c-kick/easy-docker-container-updater/README.md

 node container-update.js plex
 ```

-Updates the 'plex' container, if there is an update for the image available.
+Updates the `plex` container, if there is an update available for the image it was created with.

 In more detail, it will:
 - Check if a container entry named `plex` exists inside the `containers` object in `container-config.js`,